harelba/q/README.markdown

 ```

 __Command 2:__
 The following command _joins_ an ls output (`exampledatafile`) and a file containing rows of **group-name,email**  (`group-emails-example`) and provides a row of **filename,email** for each of the emails of the group.
-For brevity of output, there is also a filter for a specific filenames called `ppp` which is achieved using a WHERE clause.
+For brevity of output, there is also a filter for a specific filename called `ppp` which is achieved using a WHERE clause.
 ```bash
 q "select myfiles.c8,emails.c2 from exampledatafile myfiles join group-emails-example emails on (myfiles.c4 = emails.c1) where myfiles.c8 = 'ppp'"
 ```